smoothPhysics/he3propCounterSim/README.md

 5. List all hadronic processes with the counter tube (wall + gas) <br />
 6. List all produced particles through inelastic processes<br />
 7. Get the energy distribution of the proton and the triton<br />
-8. To see the wall effect: Get the energy deposit of the secondary produces particles for each inelastic event in the counter tube.<br /><br />
+8. To see the wall effect: Get the energy deposit of the secondary particles for each inelastic event in the counter tube.<br /><br />

 1, 4, 7 and 8 are saved to a root file with the default name hits.root.
 It is possible to change the filename via /analysis/setFileName <fileName> in the geant4 interactive mode.<br /><br />